-Kathleen Wybourn, director, food safety solutions at DNV Business Assurance, calls blockchain “the birth certificate for food.”
+Kathleen Wybourn, director, food safety solutions at DNV GL, calls blockchain “the birth certificate for food.”
 From a consumer standpoint, it would provide information on a product’s origin—and these days, consumers—especially millennials—are very interested in the story of food from farm to fork.

 Weaknesses and Threats